Vladchenko/CirclesIntersection/CirclesIntersection readme.txt

 	- On a slow PCs there are exceptions described below.
 	- 2016-01-27 NullPointerException in Arcs.java, AnglePairComparator class at line return Double.compare(oAnglePair1.angleBegin, oAnglePair2.angleBegin);
 	- 2016-01-27 ConcurrentModificationException in Arcs.java, in checkIntersection() method, at line for (ArrayList<AnglePair> anglePairsListArray1 : anglePairsListArray).
-	- 2014-08-22 AngleMeasurement project shows that arc of 359-360 degrees also performs such bug, this is why I suppose it is a Java's drawback and cannot fixed within a program, it should be changed in an API.
+	- 2014-08-22 AngleMeasurement project shows that arc of 359-360 degrees also performs such bug, this is why I suppose it is a Java's drawback and cannot be fixed within a program, it should be changed in an API.
 Due to this reason, program could be set to a version 1.0
         - 2014-08-22 When a circle has a large radius, its arcs are not precisely shown.
 This is because of a drawArc method having an integer parameters for a beginAngle and endAngle.
 This might be resolved using Arc2D, link for it - http://stackoverflow.com/questions/14666018/java-graphics-drawarc-with-high-precision
         - 2014-06-06 Last arc of a circle doesn't fit to the first one.
 It's like it is shifted to the left for one pixel.
 That is distinctly seen on a picture.
 I have no idea on how to get a reason of why it is drawn like that.
 Due to this problem, I put this program a version 0.99 .